bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

 This section defines a uniform syntax for each of the Angular methods.

-  - Most Angular methods such as `.controller`, `.service`, `.directive`, and `.filter` require a name string as the first parameter.
-Use the same class/contructor syntax for each of these.
-Build muscle memory.
+  - For Angular methods that require a name string and a function (`.controller`, `.service`, `.filter`), use the following class/contructor syntax.

     ``` coffeescript
+    # recommended for .controller, .service, and .filter
     angular.module 'someApp'
     .someMethod 'SomeName', class SomeName
       constructor: someParam ->